GBHS students learn Science to...

 - For pupils to understand the purpose of and necessity for Science in their school and future lives.

-- To promote vocational and enrichment opportunities for all students, such as STEM (Science, Technology, Engineering and Mathematics) to enrich their learning experience, and to explore career opportunities for the future.
+- To be exposed to vocational and enrichment opportunities such as STEM (Science, Technology, Engineering and Mathematics)

 The Science facilities include 11 laboratories.
 Five labs have recently been fully refurbished and all 11 have interactive whiteboards.
 There are currently 12 teaching staff supported by five technicians.
 The science faculty is fully staffed with specialists in the three science disciplines and psychology.

 At Key Stage 3 science groups are set by ability.
 Regular testing throughout the year enables pupil performance to be closely monitored.

 At Key Stage 4 all groups are set by ability.
 Courses have been chosen to best suit the needs of the students.
 Students will take either separate sciences (Biology, Chemistry & Physics) or combined science.
 Students who intend to study science post 16 are encouraged to take separate sciences.

 The courses we run